 The bottom line

 The pandemic has changed plenty about our lives, yet the convenience that comes with paying with plastic hasn’t changed a bit.
-If anything, 2021 should bring about new competition in the credit card space, more flexibility in rewards earning and redemption and even more vendors accepting credit cards as payment.
+If anything, 2021 brought about new competition in the credit card space, such as more flexibility in rewards earning and redemption and even more vendors accepting credit cards as payment.